RSE-Sheffield/fair4rs-lesson-setup/README.md

 your GitHub Pages website" option, and add some keywords and other annotations to describe your lesson in the *Topics* field.

-### Update README

-Replace the setup information in your repository's README with relevant information about your lesson.

 ## Lesson development